TimeHorizonProtocol/Time-Horizon-Protocol/docs/whitepaper.md

 ## 7. Conclusion

-Financial markets don't need more emergency brakes—they need **cruise control**.
+Financial markets don't need more emergency brakes - they need **cruise control**.

 The Time-Horizon Protocol demonstrates that:
 1. Markets can self-regulate through adaptive friction